 Unsecured tax bills are mailed in July of each year.
 They are payable in one installment and shall become delinquent if not paid by August 31.
-A 10% penatly attaches thereafter.
-If remaining unpaid, interest will start to accrue on November 1 at a rate of $1 \frac{1}{2}$ % per month on the original tax amount until paid in full.
+If unpaid, interest will start to accrue on November 1 at a rate of 1 1⁄2% per month on the original tax amount until paid in full.

-If secured or supplemental taxes remain unpaid as of July 1 of the following year, interest will accrue at a rate of 1 1⁄2% per month on the original tax amount until paid in full.
+If secured or supplemental taxes remain unpaid as of July 1 of the following year, interest will accrue at a rate of 1 1/2% per month on the original tax amount until paid in full.
 In addition, a \$15.00 state fee is also assessed.
 If taxes remain unpaid after a period of five years from the first year of delinquency, the Tax Collector must record a Notice of Power to Sell Tax-Defaulted Property.
 Unless the property is redeemed, it will be offered on the next public auction.